esmero/archipelago-documentation/docs/webformLoDfromCSV.md

 ### 1. Prepare your CSV File

-To use this element, you need to first have prepared a CSV file containing two columns only:
+To use this element, you need to first have prepared a CSV file containing at least the following two columns:

-* one column for 'label' containing the labels for your vocabulary
+* one column for 'label' (or 'term') containing the labels for your vocabulary
-* one column for 'uris' containing the corresponding uris for your vocabulary
+* one column for 'uri' (or 'url') containing the corresponding uris for your vocabulary

+Your CSV file may also contain an additional column, for providing additional contextual/descriptive information, such as a 'description' column with textual definitions for labels/terms.

 ### 2. New ADO Using Your CSV File